danieldreier/puppet-factery/README.markdown

 your code.

 #### resource facts
+Resource facts provide structured facts that described the current state of resources you can enumerate with the `puppet resource` command.

 If you run `puppet resource mount` on a host, you'll get all the `mount` resources puppet can discover, not just the ones you defined in a manifest.